ZorkaBozilovic/music-eeg-modelling/README.md

 ## Key Findings

 All key findings are presented in the thesis.
-The full document will be uploaded to this repository once it has been marked.

 ## Acknowledgements